mondoohq/docs/docs/mql/resources/slack-pack/README.md

 description: The Slack resource pack lets you use MQL to query and assess the security of your Slack identities and configuration.
 ---

-# Mondoo Slack Resource Pack Reference
+# Slack MQL Resource Pack Reference

 The Slack resource pack lets you use MQL to query and assess the security of your Slack identities and configuration.